Terms and Conditions (Members)

 - Develop or use any applications that interact with our Services without our prior written consent;

 - Send, distribute or post spam, unsolicited or bulk commercial electronic communications, chain letters, pyramid schemes, unsolicited promotions, political campaigning, advertising or solicitations;

 - Use our Services for any illegal or unauthorized purpose, or engage in, encourage or promote any activity that violates these Terms.

 You may only upload, post or otherwise share User Data that you have all necessary rights to disclose.
 If you upload, post or otherwise share confidential information, you are fully responsible for such conduct and you agree to indemnify Worksuite for any claim related to such confidential information.
 Additionally, you are fully responsible for ensuring that any person or entity with whom you share confidential information has executed the appropriate agreements to preserve such confidentiality.
 You may not upload, post, store or share any User Data that:

-If you violate this Section 4, Worksuite may terminate or suspend your access to the Services as described in Section 19.
+If you violate this section of this Agreement we may terminate or suspend your access to the Services

 Fees and Payments

 The fees applicable for Services (“Fees”) are available on the website and as published within the Services.
 The price stated for the Services excludes all taxes and charges, unless stated otherwise.
 You are responsible for any applicable taxes not invoiced by Worksuite.
 You will pay the Fees in the currency Worksuite quoted for your account.
 Worksuite reserves the right to change the quoted currency at any time.
 In addition to any Fees, you may still incur charges incidental to using the Services, for example, charges for Internet access, data roaming, and other data transmission charges.